EarthCubeGeochron/geodiveR/vignettes/geodiveR_postgres.md

 ```

 ```
 ##                                                                                               words
-## 1                                                                                                                                                                                                                                                                                       {110,",",344e360,.}
+## 1                                              {-LRB-,maijbePerm,-RRB-,-,E,skridge,th,Moran,-,fm,.}
-## 2                                                                                                                                                                            {26,-LRB-,8,-RRB-,839,--,853,-LRB-,2011,-RRB-,LATE,HOLOCENE,ENVIRONMENTS,OF,CORONATION,GULF,853,Smith,JN,",",Walton,A.,1980,.}
+## 2                                                                                       {Geophys,.}
-## 3                                                                                                                                                                                                                                                         {Foucault,",",A.,",",Stanley,",",D.J.,",",1989,.}
+## 3                                              {Copyright,2008,by,the,American,Geophysical,Union,.}
-## 4 {That,the,moraine,system,identiﬁed,by,McCabe,et,al.,-LRB-,1998,-RRB-,represented,a,readvance,rather,than,a,recessional,phase,of,the,ice,sheet,",",however,",",is,based,on,clearly,expressed,geomorphic,evidence,of,cross-cutting,relations,of,ice-ﬂow,indicators,related,to,the,younger,moraine,system,.}
+## 4 {Grey,:,low,back-scatter,reﬂectivity,patches,within,the,sedimentary,basins,and,Puysegur,Trench,.}
-## 5                                                                                                                                                                                                                                     {Present,dynamics,and,future,prognosis,of,a,slowly,surging,glacier,.}
+## 5                                                        {Journal,of,Petrology,21,",",107,--,140,.}
 ```

 The `setseed` flag is used if there is a need to establish entirely reproducible workflows, where results must remain static from one iteration to another.
+While R supports a seed range of +/-2*10^9, Postgres only supports a seed range of -1 -- 1.

 ## Applying Queries